Bazzhuawenfeng/BacktrackingCorrection/README.md

 pip install flash_attn-2.7.4.post1+cu12torch2.2cxx11abiFALSE-cp310-cp310-linux_x86_64.whl
 ```
 ### Notice:
 Some packages are not consistent with the original repo.
+You must follow the instructions listed above.

 ## Data position:
 Our data is available in repo: https://huggingface.co/HuggingMicah/BackTrackingDataset.